DirtyDabe23/public_Configs_Misc/# The Creed of Pi Lambda Phi Fraternity.md

     - ***With the destruction of freedom, we are constrained by chains both literal and metaphorical, trapping minds as well as bodies.***
     - ***Thus preventing the perfect iteration of a society to emerge.***

-***“That Freedom implies the Elimination of Prejudice -- That the Elimination of Prejudice means a Better Understanding 'twixt Men.”***
+***Original:	“That Freedom implies the Elimination of Prejudice -- That the Elimination of Prejudice means a Better Understanding 'twixt Men.”***
 - Commentary:
     - Through a universal standard of freedom, endowing people regardless of background, race, ideology, and religion, we eliminate our preconceived notions of others.
     - Through that elimination we meet each person as a fresh individual, and base our ideas off experience instead of hearsay.
     - Through an understanding of each individual better, the ambiguity fades.
     - With multiple viewpoints, we posses countless solutions which sharpens our ability to solve complex problems.

-***“That it is incumbent upon me to fight for such Freedom even with my Life.”***
+***Original:	“That it is incumbent upon me to fight for such Freedom even with my Life.”***
 - Commentary:
 	- That freedom and the elimination of prejudice are the only ways that a society can flourish.
     - That if required, it is my duty and privilege to fight for such freedom, to stand up for what is right, *especially when no one else will*.